LedgerInvesting/ledger-analytics/docs/source/user-guide/development.rst

 triangles are named for.
 However, sometimes historic data will be available such that we have a full *square*, in which case we indicate the development lag with :math:`j = 1, ..., M`.

+Some development models may use loss ratios as the target variable as opposed to cumulative losses.
+In such cases we use :math:`\mathcal{LR}` to denote loss ratios, where :math:`LR_{ij} = y_{ij} / EP_{i}` and :math:`EP_{i}` indicates the total earned premium for the given accident period.
+In either case, predictions are always generated and returned to the user on the loss scale.

 .. toctree::
    :maxdepth: 2
    :caption: Available Models